stephanosio/openstack-ansible-os_nova/doc/source/configure-nova.rst

 ~~~~~~~~~~~~~~~~~~

 Deployers with multiple availability zones can set the
-``nova_default_schedule_zone`` Ansible variable to specify an availability zone
+``nova_nova_conf_overrides.DEFAULT.default_schedule_zone`` Ansible
-for new requests.
-This is useful in environments with different types
+variable to specify an availability zone for new requests.
+This is useful
-of hypervisors, where builds are sent to certain hardware types based on
+in environments with different types of hypervisors, where builds are sent
-their resource requirements.
+to certain hardware types based on their resource requirements.

 For example, if you have servers running on two racks without sharing the PDU.
 These two racks can be grouped into two availability zones.